It’s Never Too Late to Resign

 Wait for the opponent’s move.
 He may miss it too.

 My friends, hopefully, you’ll save many points with this tip, laughing and remembering this article.
-Don’t forget to let me know your funny stories.
+Don’t forget to let me know your funny stories here in our forum.

 P.S.
 Don’t forget to share it with your friends who have a habit of resigning as soon as possible 🙂.